kumar-github/tutorial-resources/externalized-configuration-README.md

 the next step we will use the `@Value` annotation in the controller class to access all the properties from the `application.properties` file.

-### Access the custom properties in code using value annotation
+### Access the custom properties using @Value annotation

-In the `HelloController` class we have declared three fields `appName`, `serverPort`, `username` and a method `appDetails` which will return the values of all these declared fields.
+In the `HelloController` class we have declared three fields `appName`, `serverPort`, `username` and a method `appDetails` which will return the concatenated values of all these declared fields.
 We used the `@Value` annotation on each field to inject the value from the `application.properties` file.
 The `@Value` annotation will look for the mentioned property in any of the property sources (at the moment the `application.properties` file) and inject the value into the field if the property exists or throws an exception at the application start-up if the property does not exists and no default value provided.
 The syntax of `@Value` annotation is `@Value("${property-name}")` where the property-name is the name of the property from `application.properties` file or from any other property sources.
-In our case, the values of the below three properties are injected into the respective fields in the `HelloController` class because of the `@Value` annotation.
+In our case, the values of the below three properties are injected into the respective fields in the `HelloController` class using the `@Value` annotation.

 ```properties
 spring.application.name = spring-boot-externalized-configuration-101